xTonyYu/website-with-custom-carousel/README.md

 + refract HTML so all "li" tags are JS driven instead of hard code (done)
 + data list in a separate file; source Search list from the smae source instead of creating a different list (done)
 + revisit search box code and css so it can be more of a component (in progress)
-+ convert all to React.js
++ convert all to React.js to componentize

 I welcome your feedback.
 Thanks.